PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-18 05:31:25
+Last updated: 2024-04-18 05:32:00
-Random Quote: Let's have a toast.
-For the hits life throws our way.
-With time, they're what make you stronger, young man. - Don Neto
+Random Quote: That girl was just crying.
+She's so sad and defenseless... anyone have a condom? - Barney Stinson